Hsien-HsiuLiao/resume-database/README.md

 • Setup ACL levels for the different types of users that will be accessing the database

 (GUI look like Lotus Notes. colors, layout, etc)

+* what transactions should be recorded on blockchain, what data to store on MOngoDB